Diabetes Mellitus in Cats

 Your cat's feeding routine is also important.
 The average cat prefers to eat about 10-15 times per day, one mouthful at a time.
 This means that food is left in the bowl at all times for free choice feeding.
-Fortunately, this is the best way to feed a diabetic cat.
-However, it is also desirable to monitor how much food is eaten each day.
-We realize that if you have more than one cat, this may be difficult, but please make an effort, as this is part of the home monitoring that should occur.
+This is the best way to feed a diabetic cat eating dry food but does not work well for canned.
+You will also need to monitor how much food is eaten each day.
+If you have more than one cat, this may be difficult, but please make an effort, as this is part of the home monitoring that should occur.
 If a cat is not eating well his insulin requirements will change.
 A cat that gets a full dose of insulin but is not eating will usually have a dangerous drop in blood sugar, possibly leading to diabetic shock.

 Tell Me More About Oral Glucose Control Medication

 Insulin injections are usually the first choice because this approach is to replace the hormone that is missing or made in inadequate amounts.
-Oral medications take longer to adequately control blood sugar, but over time they work well for many cats.
+Oral medication, called Glipizide, takes longer to adequately control blood sugar, but over time it can work well for many cats.
 Although may people are initially uncomfortable with the thought of giving injections, for most cats, insulin injections are easier than giving tablets.

 There is no reliable, practical test to know if your cat’s diabetes will respond well to Glipizide.
-Therefore, we will place your cat on an initial dose of glipizide for about 1 week.
+Therefore, if we choose to try it, we will place your cat on an initial dose of glipizide for about 1 week.
 This is usually done at home if your cat is eating well.
 Weekly blood glucose levels are checked for about one month until it is determined whether or not response is occurring.
 If response occurs and blood sugar declines the treatment is continued.

 We cannot use the Glipizide tablets if: